MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ## Coming soon

-- Multi-project support on a single source.
-Ability to manage multiple migration projects of the same cloud source, including Google, Box, Dropbox, and Egnyte.
+- **Multi-project support on a single source.** The ability to manage multiple migration projects of the same cloud source, including Google, Box, Dropbox, and Egnyte.
-- Migrate File level permission for individual Google Drives.
+- **Migrate File level permission** for individual Google Drives.
-- Bulk report downloading optimizations.
+- **Improvements to bulk downloads**.
+Bulk report downloading optimizations.

 ## May 2023

 - **New.
-Overview page.** Provide a guided tour to walk through key migration steps and present general overviews of each core migration step.
+Overview page.** A new guided tour can be accessed from the overview page, to walk you through key migration steps and present general overviews of each core migration step.
+Links to relevant documentation are available at each stage.
 - **New.
 Migration filter setting.**  You can now filter content to be migrated by factors such as dates, file types, and invalid characters.
-Filter from the migration setting panel that displays when scanned tasks are "copied to migration."
+Select filters from the migration setting panel that displays when scanned tasks are "copied to migration."
 - **Change.
 Summary report limit increase.** When bulk-downloading a scan or migration summary report for selected tasks, you can select up to 1000 tasks.
 The previous limit was 100.

 ## April 2023